Religious views on truth

 Religious views on truth vary both between and within religions.
 The most universal concept of religion that holds true in every case is the inseparable nature of truth and religious belief.
 Each religion sees itself as the only path to truth.
 Religious truth, therefore, is never relative, always absolute.

 According to an online edition of Webster's Dictionary, the word Truth is most often used to mean being in accord with fact or reality, or fidelity to an original or standard.

 Abrahamic religions

 Christianity

 Christian philosopher William Lane Craig notes that the Bible typically uses the words true or truth in non-philosophical senses to indicate such qualities as fidelity, moral rectitude, and reality.
 However, it does sometimes use the word in the philosophical sense of veracity.

 Some Christians believe that other authorities are sources of doctrinal truth.
 Catholics believe that the Pope is infallible when pronouncing on certain, rather specific, matters of church doctrine.
+On the day he was crucified, Jesus said, "For this I was born and for this I came into the world, to testify to the truth.
+Everyone who belongs to the truth listens to my voice."
+John 18:37.
+Pilate, did not know Jesus and infamously said, "What is truth?"
+John 18:38.
+Thus, the modern Christian must resolve contradictions and determine what became obsolete and reconciled by Jesus's ministry.
+Knowing God is "love" and "spirit" (words used by Jesus), are contrary to many brutal images of the Old Testament LORD, but are essential to discernment and instruction.

 In Christian Science, (not recognised as a Christian organization by the bulk of mainstream churches) Truth is God.